digital-asset/docs.daml.com/docs/2.9.0/docs/daml-finance/instruments/structured-product.rst

 Coupon payment
 --------------

-The conditional coupon is paid in every period unless the *coupon barrier* was hit at the end of the period.
-There is no coupon memory, i.e. coupons that are missed due to barrier hits are never repaid in future periods.
+The conditional coupon is paid in every period unless the *coupon barrier* is hit at the end of the period.
+There is no coupon memory -- coupons missed due to barrier hits are not repaid in future periods.

 Early redemption
 ----------------

-If the underlying closes above the *call barrier* on an observation date, the instrument is automatically redeemed early at the end of that period.
+If the underlying asset closes above the *call barrier* on an observation date, the instrument is automatically redeemed early at the end of that period.

-Redemption at maturity (if not early redeemed)
+Redemption at maturity (if not redeemed early)
 ----------------------------------------------

-At maturity, the principal amount is repaid unless a *final barrier* has been breached on the last observation date (in which case the performance of the underlying is paid).
+At maturity, the principal amount is repaid unless a *final barrier* has been breached on the last observation date (in which case the performance of the underlying asset is paid).
 In other words, this instrument models an AutoCallable Barrier Reverse Convertible where the knock-in put is struck at 100% and the barrier is observed at maturity.